dtutila/midnight-dega/dao-contract/README.md

    Follow the instructions in the documentation [to install and launch the proof server](https://docs.midnight.network/develop/tutorial/using/proof-server).

-7. Switch to the `marketplace-registry-cli` folder and run this command:
+7. Switch to the `cli` folder and run this command:

    ```sh
    npm run start-testnet-remote